post_apocalypse_story/na-Telescope.html

 <br />

-<span class="quote speech">There are two telescopes here: The optical one
+<span class="quote speech">There are two telescopes here: That one

-back there and the radio telescope in that ball of triangles in the
+back there is the optical one, and that ball of triangles in the middle

 <br />